nathanmacinnes/pretendr/README.md

 var myMock = MOCKERY(myObj);
 ````

 Now `myMock.aFunction()` doesn't do stuff.

-If you wanted, you could make
-`myObj = myMock` so that your scripts will use it straight away under testing.
+MOCKERY works by creating a _deep copy_ of your object, swapping the
+functions for new ones which are embellished with helpful mocking features.

 Return values
 -------------
-To set a return value, `myMock.aFunction.setReturnValue('a string');`.
+To set a return value, use `myMock.aFunction.setReturnValue('a string');`.
 Now
 calling `myMock.aFunction()` returns `'a string'`.
 You can also pass multiple
-values:
+values, and the function will loop through them:

 ````javascript
 myMock.aFunction.setReturnValue('one', 'two', 'three');